refinedev/refine/documentation/docs/advanced-tutorials/auth/azure-ad.md

 ## Override login page
 First, we need to override the refine login page.
-In this way, we will redirect it to the Auth0 login page.
+In this way, we will redirect it to the Azure AD login page.
 We create a `login.tsx` file in the `/src` folder.

 ```tsx title="src/login.tsx"
 import React from "react";